kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 This will allow us to determine which number step we are currently on, and include that information in the output.

 _Note: We may skip steps depending on the user's existing setup.
 For example, we may not need to "Verify Kubernetes" on a soft start.
-The current step/total step numbers will only be approximations_
+Though current step may jump from Step 5 to Step 8, the total number of expected steps will not change._

 This log would be printed at the correct time later in the code by calling a new function, similar to `out.T`: